dsi-clinic/chicago-str-housing/README.md

 **Airbnb Market Analysis:**
 - `airbnb_distribution_analysis.png` - Airbnb price and density distributions
 - `airbnb_analysis_maps.png` - Spatial maps of Airbnb pricing and density patterns

+**Foreclosures Analysis:**
+- `foreclosed_maps.png` - Foreclosure count choropleths by tract and community area
+- `foreclosed_top10_distribution.png` - communities with ten most foreclosed buildings

+### Clustering Outputs

+- `clustering_data.geojson` - fully merged cleaned data containing all variables across dataset for clustering analysis
+- `clustering_data_scaled.csv` - standard(scale) data on the clustering_data.geojson
+- `choropleth_maps` - Grid of maps for all clustering features, using Fisher-Jenks breaks to bin the data to easily view geospatial distributions
+- `scatterplot_matrix` - Grid of plots showing the distributions and pairwise correlations of features

+The team selected KMeans as the main clustering output for analysis given its superior performance and interpretability, as described above.
+As such, the most relevant output files in the `output/clustering/` directory correspond to this algorithm:

+- `kmeans_attribute_distributions.png` - KDE distribution plots for each attribute colored by cluster
+- `kmeans_cluster_profiles.png` - Table of cluster centroids showing average value of each feature by cluster
+- `kmeans_cluster_kruskal.png` - Kruskal-Wallis test result for each attribute across clusters
+- `kmeans_cluster_pairwise_ks.png` - Pairwise Kolmogorov-Smirnov test results for each attribute
+- `kmeans_cluster_pairwise_permanova.png` - Permanova test results to assess multivariate separation among clusters
+- `kmeans_cluster_pairwise_manova.png` - Manova (Wilks' lambda) test results to assess multivariate centroid differences